grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "We can pay you for the fuel Shakes."
 Said Percy.

 "Plus we'll be fitting a nice mating collar onto the _Gnat_, you might find some use for that in the future."
 Said Hemi.
+"Think of it as a deluxe feature."

 "And hot meals for til we get to the depot.
 I got a propane stove stowed somewhere, so we don't have to waste any more precious electricity on cooking."
+Added Gregory.

 Shakes, perhaps more driven by his stomach than he cared to admit, considered.
 "I want double the value of the fuel."

-"Done."
+"Absolutely."
 Said Percy.

 "And you're buying a dinner of _good_ food at the depot."

-"Absolutely."
+"Done."
 Said Percy.

 "And...
 I want you to keep a line open to me on any future job possibilities."

 "What.. like partners?"
 Bristled Percy.

 "Fuck no. I work alone.
 But a man has to have a network in this game.
-I want you to be a big node on my network."
+I want you to be a big node on my network, feeding me future prospects."

 "Alright.
-Any job that seems suitable for a specialty cargo hauler like yourself, I will send your way."
+Any job that seems suitable for a specialty cargo hauler like yourself, I will happily send your way."

 Shakes grinned.
-Now they were working in a space he understood.
-The most profit came from future options.
+Now they were working in a space he understood --- the most profit came from future options.
 "So Hemi, what exactly are you going to do to my beautiful boat?"

+"Well," he said, looking at Percy, "first, we gotta rouse Chips.
+She's the only one on board who might know how to fit a mating collar that could work."

+Percy was holding her fork in her fist, and grinding the tines back and forth against the tin plate, leaving deepening lines of scratches.
+Percy and Shakes both looked at her.
+"Alright, Fuck.
+Hemi, go see if you can rehire Chips on a _temporary_ and ad hoc basis to do some of this welding we need.
+I don't want to see her though, keep her out of my way or I might bodily throw her off the boat."

-### They talk Chips about fitting mating collar to the Gnat
+### They reconcile with Chips and talk about fitting mating collar to the Gnat

-Hemi led Shakes up to the control room, and Hemi got on the PA to ask Chips to join him there.
-She arrived a few minutes later, cursing.
-Her boots were dripping, showing how much water was still in the cargo hold.

-"Motherfeckers, I am feckin' trying to keep this feckin boat from sinking.
-What the feck do you need me fer that's more impertent than tha'?"
+Hemi loaded up another bowl of rice and led Shakes to the crew quarters where they found Chips in her rack with the curtains drawn.

+"Chips," Hemi addressed the curtain, "I brought you some food, ya want it?"

+"Ah fuck you and your gestures Hem'," came a muffled voice from behind the curtain.
+"Go spoon it into that twat you work for until she chokes on it."

+"Look Chips, you're a tough one, no one would deny that.
+And I think that toughness comes partly from a genuine mean streak in you, and partly from the fact that you believe you know how to do things right.
+Problem is that Percy has both of those qualities too, so just like you she's mean and not going to be the one to admit when she did something wrong."

+"Spare me the fuckin' you're-both-so-fuckin'-alike speech Hemi!
+Just fuck off."

+"I'm just saying _why_ she's not going to come apologize, Chips.
+I'm also saying I totally think she was wrong, and risked your life by not warning you she was going to blow the tanks.
+You were right, and she _should_ apologize, but you know her --- she won't."

+"So fuckin' what?
+You think I care?"

+"So I don't think you want to die out here just because she's too thick-headed to admit you were right.
+But that's what's going to happen Chips: we're going to sink and die on this ocean right here if you don't help us out.
+We need you to help keep the welds on that patch of yours together.
+Please."

+There was a silence.
+Then a small, dirty hand stuck out from behind the curtain.
+"Give me that food, I'm starving."
+Hemi put the warm bowl of rice into the hand, and it withdrew.
+There was a clinking of the fork for a minute, and then Chips opened the curtain a little so she could look at Hemi so she could talk to him while she ate.
+That's when she saw Shakes.
+"Who the fuck is that?"

+"I'm fuckin' Shakes."
+Said Shakes.

+"Is that your name or how you reproduce?"
+Asked Chips.

+"Didn't Hemi say they call you 'Chips'?"

-"We need to weld a mating collar onto the sail of Shake's boat, the _Gnat_.
+"Look," Hemi interrupted, "we found Shakes here on the surface.
+He's got a boat --- a small boat.
+I want to weld a mating collar onto the sail of his boat.
 It has to fit to the _Prospect's_ bottom mating collar.
-I want to attach the _Gnat_ to the underside, and run with it like that.
+I want to attach his boat to the underside, and run with it like that and this is another project we can't do without you.
 Think you could rig something like that up?"
-Hemi asked.

-"Weel feck.
+"Well fuck.
 I might have some spare steel that could do that.
-Depends on what the hatch on that ther boat looks like, so I'll have to eyeball that.
+Depends on what the hatch on his boat looks like, so I'll have to eyeball that.
 Possible it could be done.
-But tha's a feckin' tricky bit of sonar listenin' to mate to that, steerin' the boat up from underneath like.
-Can ye do that?"
+But that's a fuckin' tricky bit of sonar listening to mate to that, steerin' the boat up from underneath, like.
+You think you can fuckin' do that Shakes?"

+"I've squeezed that boat through some narrow fuckin' gaps when pushing through Authority fencing.
+I'm as good a small-boat pilot as there ever was."

-"The _Gnat_ has a view port in the sail.
+"His boat, The _Gnat_, has a view port in the sail.
 He should be able to see where he is to do the mating maneuver without sonar."
 Said Hemi.

-"A feckin' window on a submarine.
-Feckin crazy shit ya want to pull here.
-But look, I need to keep workin' on my patch in the cargo hold, I may spend the rest of my lif' workin' on that feckin patch, really.
-Who's going t' do that feckin' wet welding job?
-Owen has been gettin' the hang of it..."
+"A fuckin' window on a submarine.
+Stupidest fuckin' thing I ever heard.
+Fuckin' crazy shit ya want to pull here.
+Look Hem', you're right about me not wanting to die out here.
+Way I figure it is to best push that priority forward, I gotta spend my time workin' on my fucking patch in the cargo hold.
+I may spend the rest of my life working on that fuckin' patch, really.
+I ain't got time to be up there fuckin' around with welding scrap steel onto what, and I'm just taking a wild fucking guess here, is some barely-afloat rusting sea-tractor."
+She paused.
+"You might get Owen to fuckin' do it."

 "The kid?"
 Asked Shakes, "Fuck that.
 If there's welding to be done, I'll weld my own fucking boat."

-"She's right anyway."
+"She's right though."
 Said Hemi.
 "The patch in the _Prospect_ needs more work.
 If it fails, it could take both boats down.
-Before you go back to your patch though Chips, get Owen and go out with Shakes and take a look at the _Gnat_.
+Before you do go back to your patch though Chips, get Owen and go out with Shakes and take a look at the _Gnat_.
 Make sure he has what he needs to get this done right.
+It isn't going to help us much if the mating collar leaks and floods the _Gnat_.
 Have Owen haul up the spare welding rig."

 "Ay Hem."
-She said, understanding that what Hemi really meant was to tell Shakes how to do it right.
-She got on the PA and asked Owen to meet her outside, and then followed Shakes up through the hatch in the sail.
+She said, understanding that what Hemi really meant was she should tell Shakes how to do it right.
+She swung down from her bunk handing Hemi her empty food bowl.
+"Let's go find Owen, and have a look at this boat of yours."
+She said to Shakes.

+### Hemi and Percy put someone on radar

-Hemi climded down out of the control room and found Percy sitting at the sonar station with the headset on, listening.
+Hemi found Percy sitting at the sonar station with the headset on, listening.
 When she saw Hemi, she pulled one earpiece off.
 "That go OK?"

 "Yeah, Shakes says he is going to do the weld, Chips wants to keep working on the patch."

-"That makes sense.
-What's next?"
+"Thank god she came to her senses."

+"Her senses had little to do with it."

+Percy ignored that.
+"What's next?"

 "I just wanted to look at the chart and run my numbers again."

-"That makes sense too.
+"Alright.
 We should put someone on radar, I don't want any Authority craft sneaking up on us."

 "Put Gregory or Bastian on it."